euwbah/musescore-xen-tuner/README.md

 In 12edo, each degree along the sharps/flats chain represents a 100 cent increment, so `bb` represents -200 cents.
 We can theoretically extend this chain indefinitely to include as many sharps and flats as we want.
 However, there aren't any symbols available for more than 3 sharps/flats.

-With this plugin, that is not an issue as you can compose different symbols together to form a degree.
+In this plugin, you can compose different symbols together to form a degree.
 To do this, connect the Text Codes or Symbol Codes with a period (`.`).

 > If you need degree -5 on your sharps-flats accidental chain &mdash; i.e. a 5-flats accidental &mdash; you can specify `bbb.bb` (Text Codes) or `8.7` (Symbol Codes).
 The order which you specify the symbols will affect which symbol is on the left or right.
 In this case, the triple flat is on the left, and double flat on the right.